w28ahmad/Task-API/README.md

 ---

 ### Future
-In the future, I hope to use React and angular to create a front end that interacts with this REST API.
+In the future, I hope to use React and Angular to create a front end that interacts with this REST API.